Difference-in-differences with stochastic policy shifts of a continuous treatment: Causal estimands with stochastic policies

-The ASDT includes some familiar estimands as special cases.
-For instance, if $q(d|A>0) = \mathbbm{1}(d = d')$ for some value $d' \in \mathcal{D}$, then $\ASDT(Q) = \ADT(d')$.
-In this sense, the ASDT parameter generalizes the ADT parameter.
-Additionally, consider the ``natural" course of dose where $Q$ is the observed distribution of $A$.
-Then, under causal consistency, $\ASDT(Q) = \E[Y_{i1} - Y_{i1}(0) | A>0]$, which is the expected difference between the observed outcome and the potential outcome under no treatment, among the treated group.
-Such estimands have been posited to study excess morbidity (if $Y$ is a morbidity outcome), e.g., \citet{oprescu_gst-unet_2025}.
+The ASDT includes some common estimands as special cases.
+For instance, if $Q$ is a degenerate distribution with point mass at $d' \in \mathcal{D}$ for all $\boldx$, then the ASDT reduces to the average dose effect among the treated (ADT) at level $d'$, i.e., $\E[Y_{i1}(d') - Y_{i1}(0) | A_i > 0]$.
+In this sense, the ASDT parameter generalizes the ADT parameter which has been previously studied \citep{callaway_difference--differences_2025, hettinger_multiply_2025}.
+Additionally, consider specifying a generic stochastic policy $Q$ that does not depend on covariates $\boldx$.
+Then, the ASDT reduces to $\int_{\mathcal{D}} \E[Y_{i1}(d) - Y_{i1}(0) | A_i > 0 ]\mathrm{d}Q(d | A_i>0)$, the average treatment effect of a driver-unconfounded treatment on the treated (ADUTT), introduced by \citet{hettinger_causal_2026}.
+The ADUTT averages the ADT of all doses $d \in \mathcal{D}$ over the counterfactual distribution $Q$.
 In general, $Q$ is user-specified and should be chosen to fit the context of a study.
-Additionally, one may consider contrasts for different stochastic interventions such as $\ASDT(Q) - \ASDT(Q^*)$ where $Q^*$ is different from $Q$.
+Several stochastic policies that may be of general interest, aside from the special cases presented above, are discussed in Section \ref{sec:stochastic}.